-- total quantity of water acquired by EWA for the year - quantity of water utilized to compensate for pumping curtailments due to fish actions - whether the goal of no uncompensated reductions in project water supplies was met each year - whether regulatory commitments were obtained from the fishery agencies each year - estimate of fish losses for the year i.e., whether fish losses, after implementation of EWA, stayed below the reconsultation level for the year - where feasible, estimated reduction in juvenile salmon entrainment - where feasible, estimated increase in juvenile salmon survival
+- total quantity of water acquired by EWA for the year - quantity of water utilized to compensate for pumping curtailments taken to protect fish - whether the goal of no uncompensated reductions in project water supplies was met each year - whether regulatory commitments were obtained from the fishery agencies each year - estimate of fish losses for the year i.e., whether fish losses, after implementation of EWA, stayed below the reconsultation level for the year - where feasible, estimated reduction in juvenile salmon entrainment - where feasible, estimated increase in juvenile salmon survival curtailments were instituted.

-EWA's yearly performance for the 3 years of operation (2001, 2002, and 2003) is illustrated on the following chart.
-The chart shows the take level for the various listed fish at the time EWA operation curtailments were instituted.
 The take level of the target species was below the reconsultation level when most fish actions were taken.
 Except for winter run in 2001 (estimate later revised) and spring run Chinook (surrogates for yearlings) in 2003, SWP/CVP take of listed fish in the Delta remained at or below reconsultation levels in these years.
 EWA actions were not necessary to avoid exceeding reconsultation levels of take in every case, but were targeted at reducing pumping impacts and improving fish survival in the Delta.